Improving Admin Center setup and deployment times to boost time-to-value

 Collaborating on ideas

 I used the audit results to help support a collaborative session with my PM and engineering partners.
-We first discussed what our key solutions should encompass.

 1